bastiao/EsgrimaJS/README.md

 web browser framework.
 We do not real Web Drivers, or whatever.
 We are embeeded on the application.

+Another clear advantage, is the possibility to run any javascript code.
+While in Nightwatch.js you are limited to their API to run your interface tests, here, you can handle javascript triggers and do it in a different way, like for instance, run unit tests and so on.

 ## How to use?